rhappdev/api-first-workshop/nodejs/README.md

   import { asyncHandler } from "../lib/asyncHandler";
   ```
     * We need to add the controllers. the following guide only covers the creation of the first controller, the following ones are going to be created by the students.

+5. To complete the next step, the server already contains an ItemDao located at `src/dao` and models at `src/models` to simulate the storage of the items.
-4. Create the getItemsHandler.ts at `src/controllers`.
+6. Create the getItemsHandler.ts at `src/controllers`.
    * Set the following code:
     ```javasript
       import { Request, Response } from "express";